Fallenstedt/sassy-portfolio/content/_index.md

 ---
-heading: "Hi, I'm Alex Fallenstedt"
-subheading: "I am a Senior Software Engineer at New Relic.
-I like Go, Wasm, TypeScript and photography, all of which I pursue with various levels dedication."
-handle: "Fallenstedt"
+title: Home
 ---

+# Hi, I'm Alex Fallenstedt

+I am a Senior Software Engineer at New Relic.
+I like Go, Wasm, TypeScript and photography, all of which I pursue with various levels dedication.